-The Painted Pretzel sells creative, gourmet chocolate-covered pretzel confections in brick-and-mortar retail stores and online.
-The business offers pretzel knots, pretzel rods, pretzel bark, and pretzel turtles in a variety of flavors and sizes configured into bundles and samplers.
+The Painted Pretzel sells online and in brick-and-mortar retail stores its creative, gourmet chocolate-covered pretzel confections.
+The business offers pretzel rods, pretzel knots, pretzel turtles, and pretzel bark, in a variety of sizes and flavors configured into samplers and bundles.

-The company has also expanded into corporate gifts, and they count numerous Fortune 500 companies among its customers.
-Since appearing on the show, The Painted Pretzel has also begun to do fundraising business.
-Organizations seeking to raise money can buy customized pretzels for resale towards their cause.
+The company has also expanded the product they offered and focused on corporate gifts, which brought among its customers’ numerous Fortune 500 companies.
+After its appearing on the show, the Painted Pretzel has also begun to do fundraising business.
+Organizations that are seeking to raise money can buy customized pretzels and then resell them towards their cause.

-The pretzels are coated in many types of chocolate including white, dark, milk, butterscotch, peanut butter and mint.
+Using a combination of many types of chocolate the pretzels can be coated including white, dark, peanut butter, milk, butterscotch, and mint.